Pets As Therapy Scheme

 Saving Saints Rescue UK is a charity that focusses on the education, rescue and rehoming of St Bernard dogs (and cross breeds).
 We work within the UK and across Europe.
 As part of our services, we offer pat therapy sessions and find that due to the public perception of St Bernards being linked to rescue, they are seen as ‘gentle giants’ and children and adults enjoy their company.
 St Bernards also love nothing better than to be patted and fussed so get equal reward from their work.

 We currently offer 3 St Bernard dogs (non-European rescues) in our therapy sessions.
 All have been behaviourally assessed as being suitable as pat/companion dogs.
-Currently we offer Alfie, an adult, and two puppies called Dotty and Willow who are under training.
+Dotty and Willow are our adult PAT dogs with Sully, who is still a puppy in training.
 Our handlers both have enhanced DBS clearance and have considerable experience of working with vulnerable adults and young people.
-Anne-Marie Luckhurst is a qualified behaviourist and teacher, employed as a lecturer in the North East.
 Rachel Wesley is a qualified EMDR psychotherapist with a special interest in PTSD and trauma who works within the NHS and privately.

 Research into the benefits of therapy dogs has proven they have a positive impact on people’s mood and anxiety levels.
 Scientific research has shown that the presence of a therapy dog can significantly reduce the anxiety levels of people experiencing stressful situations.
 Petting a therapy dog in a controlled environment has been shown to reduce people’s blood pressure and heart-rate, in addition to a general feeling of well-being and sense of connection, releasing endorphins.
 Dogs as therapy have been used in the UK for many years and the Pets as Therapy charity has been offering its services to hospitals, care homes, hospices and special schools since 1983.